antonroman/phd-smartgrid-coap-cla-optimization/README.md

 Ouput to the swarm:
 - An OPF (Online Prediction Framework) format text file which completely describes the bes model found.

+It is possible to customize the parameters of the Swarm process.